 WHY THE DEPRESSION CAUSED US LITTLE TROUBLE

-The earliest claim I have heard any other department-store management make to prescience of the fall in prices and congestion of stocks, was as of April, 1920; and the earliest of the great clearance sales were reported in May, of last year.
+The earliest claim I have heard any other department-store management make to the prescience of the fall in prices and congestion of stocks was as of April 1920; and the earliest of the great clearance sales were reported in May, of last year.
 Now, every merchant has reflected time and again, that he ought to keep in touch with world affairs, in order to forecast their effect on his own business.
 Here is the reasoning I did with myself on this abstruse subject late in January of last year:

 “Everybody is talking higher prices on account of Europe's destitution, its desperate need of raw materials and the huge demand that need is creating.
 But I see by the market reports that there is cotton in plenty on hand and that the warehouses are jammed full of wool.

 |KEEPING AN EAR TO THE GROUND|